et-ear-trainer/web/content/en/index.md

 2\.
 Intervals (horizontal hearing):
 - Each new note is derived from the last note by interval detection.

-If the option "Exact octaves" is switched off, all notes can be played or sung within one octave.:
+If the option "Exact octaves" is switched off, all notes can be played or sung within one octave.
 ::

 ::faq-item
 #title
 10\.
-Can the app help me to get absolute pitch?
+Can the app help me to get perfect pitch?
 #text
 Yes and no. Perfect pitch is often overestimated and not a necessary aspect of what constitutes good hearing.
-In practice, sound memory and good referential hearing are more important: What degree of a scale am I on?
+In practice, sound memory and good referential hearing are more important (and can be improved by practicing!): What degree of a scale am I on?
 Where are the steps in a minor or in the chromatic scale?
 The app exercises _Imitation Diatonic / Atonal, Resolution Game, Intervals, Sandbox Scales_ may help improve relative hearing.
 It is not yet entirely clear whether absolute pitch is innate or acquired in infancy.
 However, you can train the ability to remember a specific, absolute reference tone.
 For example, singers might choose a middle "C", guitar players an "E" or "A" (string tuning), trumpets a "Bb" concert.
 The associated haptics (chord fingering, piano voicing, valve position) can help recalling the tone.
 Try to reproduce the reference tone often and try to keep it in your ear for as long as possible. - If the option "Easy" is set, the app plays such a reference tone before starting most active exercises.
 ::

 ::faq-item
 #title
 11\.
-I am looking for assistance with mouthpiece buzzing - can the app help here?
+I play trumpet and am looking for assistance with mouthpiece buzzing - can the app help here?
 #text
 Yes.
 Since the app only recognizes reasonably consistent and well-intonated notes, it can help improve intonation and airflow when buzzing.
 Two exercises:
 1\.
 Simple exercise, range: 1 octave.